Mathematics & Natural Science

 MATH 201 Calculus I Basic course in differential calculus with an introduction to integration.
 Topics covered include limits and continuity, the notion of the derivative, techniques of differentiation, the definite and indefinite integral, and the fundamental theorem of calculus.
 Prerequisite: MATH 105 or equivalent or permission of the instructor.
 (4 credit hours)

-MATH 202 Calculus II Continuation of MATH 201.
-Topics include inverse functions, techniques of integration, sequences and series, the conic sections and the polar coordinate system.
-Prerequisite: MATH 201 or equivalent.
-(4 credit hours)
+MATH 302 Calculus II Continuation of MATH 201.
+Topics include inverse functions, techniques of integration, sequences and series, the conic sections, and the polar coordinate system.
+Prerequisite: At least a “C-“ in MATH 201 or equivalent.
+Required of all majors (4 credit hours)

-MATH 203 Calculus III Continuation of MATH 202.
+MATH 303 Calculus III Continuation of MATH 202.
 Topics include limits and continuity in three dimensions, vectors, vector functions, partial derivatives, multiple integrals, the notions of gradient, divergence, and curl, and the basic theorems of vector calculus.
-Prerequisite: MATH 201 or equivalent.
-(4 credit hours)
+Required of all majors.

-MATH 204 Linear Algebra Introduction to the concepts and theory of linear algebra.
-Topics include vector spaces, bases, matrices, linear mappings, scalar products and orthogonality, determinants, bilinear forms, eigenvalues and eigenvectors, diagonalization, and the spectral theorem.
-Prerequisite: MATH 203 or equivalent.
-(4 credit hours)
+MATH 355 Linear Algebra Introduction to the concepts and theory of linear algebra.
+Topics include vector spaces, bases, matrices, linear mappings, scalar products and orthogonality, determinants, bilinear forms, eigenvalues and eigenvectors, diagonalization, the spectral theorem and the SVD decomposition.
+Required of all majors (4 credit hours)

-MATH/PHIL 354 Modal Logic An introduction to the structure and techniques of the logic of necessity and possibility from an axiomatic standpoint.
+MATH 354 Modal Logic An introduction to the structure and techniques of the logic of necessity and possibility from an axiomatic standpoint.
 Topics include sentential modal logic and the systems T, S4, and kS5; validity; decision procedures and completeness; and quantified modal logic.
 Prerequisite: MATH 353 or permission of the instructor.
-(Cross-listed in Philosophy)

 MATH 355 Mathematical Logic Development of the principal topics of mathematical logic.
 Through an axiomatic approach, the course treats the foundations of mathematics and illustrates the power as well as the limitations of mathematical reasoning.
 Topics include propositional and quantificational logic from an axiomatic standpoint; formal number theory; recursive functions, Gödel’s theorem, and recursive undecidability; and an introduction to axiomatic set theory.
 Prerequisite: MATH 353 or permission of the instructor.

-MATH 490-99 Special Topics or Directed Studies in Mathematics A topic chosen according to the interests of the students and the instructor, such as nonparametric statistics, linear programming, set theory, numerical analysis, and complex variables.
+MATH 490-99 Special Topics or Directed Studies in Mathematics A topic chosen according to the interests of the students and the instructor, such as: applied mathematics, game theory, discrete mathematics, number theory, philosophy of mathematics, History of Mathematics.

-In his Physics Aristotle laid the foundations for a philosophical knowledge of the natural, changeable world, but he failed to fully develop what modern scientists, beginning with Galileo and Newton, have exploited, the potential of mathematics to describe and systematize our knowledge of the natural world.
-Yet the latter approach also has its limits; because it relies so heavily on mathematics, which deals entirely in abstract quantity, it fails to account for form and purpose in physical objects.
-Christendom=s approach to natural science integrates the best of both traditions.
+In his Physics, Aristotle laid the foundations for a philosophical knowledge of the natural, changeable world, but he failed to fully develop what modern scientists, beginning with Galileo and Newton have exploited : the potential of mathematics to describe and systematize our knowledge of the natural world.
+In the context of the broad Thomistic vision, the student is shown how the modern discipline is placed in the hierarchy of human knowledge and taught the valid insights of both traditions.

-The College offers one introductory course dealing with the historical and philosophical principles of science, and another concentrating on the first quantified natural knowledge, Descriptive Astronomy.
-The more advanced courses, the two semester sequence in General Physics, deepen the student=s understanding of the nature of physical reality while not neglecting philosophical questions.
+The College offers one introductory course dealing with the historical and philosophical principles of science, and another concentrating on the first quantified knowledge of the natural world: Descriptive Astronomy.
+The more advanced courses: the three semester sequence in General Physics and the special topics courses, deepen the student’s understanding of the nature of physical reality while not neglecting philosophical questions.
 Any of the science courses satisfies the core requirement in science.

 SCIE 102 Introduction to Scientific Thought This course focuses on our changing conception of the universe, the rise of the various physical sciences, and the development of the scientific method.